breakdowns/slam-mirrorbot/README.md

 ```
 heroku login
 ```
-- Create a new heroku app:
+- Create a new Heroku app:
 ```
 heroku create appname
 ```